Peter van Eyck

-Peter van Eyck (born Götz Eick; 16 July 1911 – 15 July 1969) was a German-American film and television actor.
+Peter van Eyck (born Götz Walter Wolfgang von Eick; 16 July 1911 – 15 July 1969) was a German and American actor.
 Born in Prussian Pomerania, he moved to the United States in the 1930s and established a career as a character actor.
-After World War II, he returned to his native country and became a star of West German cinema.
+After World War II, he returned to his native country and became a leading man in West German cinema.

 Internationally, his best known roles included The Wages of Fear (1953), Mr. Arkadin (1955), The Longest Day (1962), The Spy Who Came In from the Cold (1965), and the 1960s Dr. Mabuse films.
 He was twice nominated for the German Film Award for Best Actor, for Blind Justice (1961) and for The River Line (1964).

-Biography
+Early life

-Van Eyck was born into an aristocratic German family from Pomerania (since 1945 part of Poland).
+Van Eyck was born Götz von Eick into an aristocratic German family from Pomerania (since 1945 part of Poland).
 After graduating from high school he studied music in Berlin.

 While studying music in Berlin, Van Eyck purportedly had a brief liaison with Jean Ross, a cabaret singer who inspired the fictional character of Sally Bowles.
 Ross became pregnant with Eyck's child and, when Eyck departed Weimar-era Berlin, Ross had an abortion authorized by gay author Christopher Isherwood who falsely claimed to be her impregnator.
 These factual events served as the genesis for a short story by Isherwood which later became the 1937 novella Sally Bowles and was later adapted into the 1966 Cabaret musical and the 1972 film of the same name.

 In 1931, after leaving Berlin, Van Eyck lived in Paris, London, Tunis, Algiers and Cuba, before settling in New York.
 He earned a living playing the piano in a bar, and wrote and composed for revues and cabarets, including several songs for Madame Spivy with lyricist John LaTouche.
 He worked for Irving Berlin as a stage manager and production assistant, and for Orson Welles Mercury Theatre company as an assistant director.